Cave hyena: Diet

+Competition

+Pathological evidence suggests much like spotted hyenas, during intraspecific conflicts, cave hyenas focused on the hind limbs.
 Cave hyenas also appear to have extensively engaged in cannibalism, demonstrated as numerous sites.

 Cave hyenas likely came into conflict with cave lions (which despite their name, probably only rarely if ever used caves) over carcasses, with remains of cave lions found in European cave deposits possibly being the result of being brought into the cave by cave hyenas.
 A significant number of these cave lion remains do not bear any evidence of consumption, which may suggest that like living spotted hyenas, they did not generally consume the remains of lions after killing them.
 Cave lion cubs and juveniles, have also been reported in cave hyena dens.
 Weakened or ill cave lions may also enter caves to hunt cave bears or steal prey from cave hyenas, which may have resulted in their deaths by cave hyenas.
-The high number of male cave lions found in some caves such as the Zoolithen cave suggests male cave lions may have went for antagonism and active hyena killings in their dens.
+The high number of male cave lions found in some caves such as the Zoolithen cave suggests male cave lions may have gone for antagonism and active hyena killings in their dens.
 Additionally, bite marks on several cave hyena skulls may suggest that cave lions were attacking cave hyenas by biting the skull.
 However isotopic analysis suggests that cave hyenas may have competitively excluded cave lions from large prey due to their social lifestyle and were likely the dominant predators of the mammoth steppe.